ivanistheone/metacademy-application/README.md

 ### Preliminary requirements

+Before you get started, make sure you have all the software prerequisites.

 * `Python 2.7.X` *Nota bene*: install `python-devel`/`python-dev` if you're using a package manager such as `yum` or `apt-get`.
 The following command should then print a path.
 If this command raises an exception, make sure that you have `python-devel`/`-dev` for your installed version of python installed:

         python -c 'from distutils.sysconfig import get_makefile_filename as m; print m()'